-This course presents the foundational principles of the dental assisting profession and the science of dentistry.
+This course presents the foundational principles of the dental assisting profession, the science of dentistry, and an introduction to dental communications.
 The course includes the roles and functions of the dental team, and laws affecting ethics and the practice of dentistry.
 Students will gain a working vocabulary that includes terminology related to oral, dental, and head and neck anatomy, and histology.
-Students will be introduced to nutrition and the effects it has on oral and overall health.
+Students will be introduced to dental office communication and business operating systems.